ros2/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 Performance-sensitive PRs are tested for regressions using ddsperf before changes are accepted.
 [ddsperf](https://github.com/eclipse-cyclonedds/cyclonedds/tree/master/src/tools/ddsperf) is the tool to use for assessing Cyclone DDS performance.

 ros2 [nightly CI performance tests](http://build.ros2.org/job/Fci__nightly-performance_ubuntu_focal_amd64/) exist but is not reliable infrastructure.
-We suggest Open Robotics move all performance testing to dedicated hardware.
+We suggest and would like to assist Open Robotics to move all performance testing to dedicated hardware.

 ### Linters and Static Analysis [4.v]